Home Energy Saving Kits Now Available from ALL Dublin City Libraries

 07th March, 2017

-The Home Energy Saving Kits help householders better understand their energy use and reduce their bills and can now be borrowed free-of-charge from all Dublin City Public Libraries.
+The Home Energy Saving Kits help householders better understand their energy use and reduce their bills and can now be borrowed free-of-charge from all Dublin City Council Libraries.

 The Minister for Communications, Climate Action and Environment, Denis Naughten TD, launched the kits earlier today, which were developed by Codema.
 This is the first time that such a scheme is available in Ireland, and follows on from a successful pilot last year, where the kits were trialled in 10 library branches.